rbadillap/kotal-documentation/docs/ethereum/reference/genesis.md

 ## accounts

-`accounts` is array of accounts to prefund or store code.
+`accounts` is an array of accounts to fund or store code.

 `accounts` is optional.